JuanOriana/BD2-TP/README.md

 ```shell
 pip install -r requirements.txt
 ```
-Some of the requirements are not available on windows, so we recommend using linux or a venv.
+**Note: Some of the requirements are not available on windows, so we recommend using linux or a venv.**

 Finally, once that is done, start the api using